eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	Since these processes are lightweight, resource management of constrained resources would not be a major problem
 	\cite[\S6.1, pp. 183]{Tate2010}.
+	This philosophy trades-off code simplicity (in the *Erlang* software) for more "required base support at the virtual machine level" compared to other systems \cite[\S6.5, pp. 219]{Tate2010}.

 *Erlang* supports the development of "robust concurrent systems," which do not
 	require significant error handling;